Katie's Story

 Vineyards

-To say I look for vineyards no-one else wants would only be a slight exaggeration.
+To say I look for vineyards no one else wants would only be a slight exaggeration.

 The sites are too small, too remote and too much like hard work.
 Exactly the way I like them.
 I’m looking for low yields with high quality, and the rather poor, sloping ground that the very old, traditional vines cling to gives me just that.

-It means most of the work including harvesting has to be done by hand, but the results are more than worth the toil.
+It means most of the work, including harvesting, has to be done by hand, but the results are more than worth the toil.

 And you can always take the occasional break, sit on one of the dry stone walls under an olive tree and take in the view.